Rabbit-Company/TorrentExplorer-Server/README.md

 # TorrentExplorer-Server

-Backend API for the torrent explorer.
+Backend API for TorrentExplorer.

-Stores torrent files (locally or in any S3-compatible bucket) along with MediaInfo metadata, then serves them back through a small REST API.
+It stores `.torrent` files (either locally or in any S3-compatible bucket) together with MediaInfo metadata, and exposes them through a small REST API.

 ## Quick start